anywhichway/math-science-formula/README.md

 # math-science-formula
-A web component for rendering LaTex based math and chemical formulas.
+A web component for rendering LaTeX based math and chemical formulas.

 # Usage